 Law, J.D. & Health Outcomes Research & Evaluation Sciences, M.S.
 Dual Degree

-Saint Louis University's School of Law and its Center for Outcomes Research jointly administer an interdisciplinary Juris Doctor/Master of Science in Health Outcomes Research and Evaluation Sciences.
+Saint Louis University School of Law and the SLU Center for Outcomes Research jointly administer an interdisciplinary Juris Doctor/Master of Science in Health Outcomes Research and Evaluation Sciences.
 Students can earn the J.D./M.S. degree at SLU in three and one-half years.

 Students are not permitted to enroll in more than 16 credits per semester.
 This 16-credit cap is waived during the seventh and final semester of the dual-degree program or in exceptional cases, by approval of the director of the M.S. program and the associate dean of academic affairs at the School of Law.